 Columbia Man Sentenced for Illegal Firearm

-JEFFERSON CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Columbia, Mo., man was sentenced in federal court today for illegally possessing a firearm.
+JEFFERSON CITY, Mo. – Tom Larson, Acting United States Attorney for the Western District of Missouri, announced that a Columbia, Mo., man was sentenced in federal court today for illegally possessing a firearm.

-Jordan Daniel Smith, 23, of Columbia, was sentenced by U.S. District Judge Brian C. Wimes to four years and nine months in federal prison without parole.
+Carlos Deonta Brown, Jr., 30, of Columbia, was sentenced by U.S. District Judge Brian C. Wimes to four years and 10 months in federal prison without parole.

-On July 5, 2016, Smith pleaded guilty to being a felon in possession of a firearm.
-Smith admitted that he was in possession of a Sig Sauer 9mm pistol and ammunition on Oct.
-6, 2015.
+On June 30, 2016, Brown pleaded guilty to being a felon in possession of a firearm.

 Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearm or ammunition.
 Brown has an extensive criminal history, which includes felony convictions for resisting arrest and domestic assault.
 Court documents describe Brown – who also has multiple misdemeanor convictions for domestic assault – as a violent and serial abuser of women.

 This case was prosecuted by Assistant U.S. Attorney Lawrence E. Miller.
 It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Columbia, Mo., Police Department.